socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 ### Context
 Each software system has an architecture, which is defined by the set of [architectural decisions](https://en.wikipedia.org/wiki/Architectural_decision) made.
 Hopefully, these decisions are made consciously and continuously, and consensus is reached about them.
 This decision making progress should be recorded to avoid knowledge vaporization.

-*Note:* Not all organizations can or want to follow a "products over projects" philosophy; team members come and go, e.g., external consultants.
+*Discussion:* Not all organizations can or want to follow a "products over projects" philosophy; team members come and go, e.g., external consultants.
 Some of these tend to apply the "I know better, why haven't you done this and that?" tactic when joining and forget to document their legacy when leaving.
 Keeping a decision log current is a good safety belt in such (and similar) situations.

 ### Purpose (When to Use and When not to Use)